Wim Umboh: Career

 Umboh fell ill around the time he was filming Pengemis dan Tukang Becak (The Beggar and the Pedicab Driver; 1978), which starred Christine Hakim and Alan Nuary.
 According to Sophan Sophian, Umboh fell in the bathroom when the film was being shot in Surakarta, Central Java, leaving Umboh was unconscious for eleven days.
 The film was finished by Lukman Hakim Nain, and Umboh was sent back to Jakarta after several blood infusions in Surakarta.
-He was treated at Husuda Hospital in Mangga Besar and diagnosed with aggressive liver cancer.
-At Husuda, he spent a week in the intensive care unit, during which time he lost 9 kg, before being put in a regular room.
+He was treated at Husada Hospital in Mangga Besar and diagnosed with aggressive liver cancer.
+At Husada, he spent a week in the intensive care unit, during which time he lost 9 kg, before being put in a regular room.
 The hospital stay devastated him financially, which led to a 2-year struggle with the tax office over back taxes.
 A heavy smoker, after his struggle with cancer he cut back on the habit.

 By August 1980 Umboh had recovered enough strength to direct his next film, Disini Cinta Pertama Kali Bersemi (Here Love Bloomed for the First Time), based on the novel by Mira W. Shortly before directing Putri Seorang Jenderal (A General's Daughter; an adaptation of Motinggo Busye's novel of the same name) in 1981, Umboh divorced Roemokoy.
 Umboh converted to Islam in 1983 and changed his name to Ahmad Salim.
 On 24 August of the following year Umboh married Inne Ermina Chomid, a police officer's daughter of Sundanese descent 28 years his junior.
 As his health was improving, Umboh continued to make films, including Kabut Perkawinan (The Fog of Wedlock; 1984).
 Umboh and Chomid had a son, William Umboh Ikhsan Salim, in 1986.